akash-network/docs/README.md

 ## Getting Started

 * [Akash Intro](overview/README.md): High-level overview of the Akash Network
 * [Deployment tutorial](guides/deploy.md): A tutorial to deploy on Akash.
-It showcases how to deploy a riot chat client an
+It showcases how to deploy a riot chat web client.

 ## Usage Documentation